klaudia121/stunning-future/README.md

 - stress perception (PSQ)
 - socio-emotional support (F-SozU K-22)

-The dataframes are attached in 'Independent variables' or you can download it directly from the forementioned LEMON dataset.
+The dataframes are attached in 'data' or you can download it directly from the forementioned LEMON dataset.

 # How to use the code
 You can download whole code from the file called 'MAIN_CODE'.